Only Send What You Need: Learning to Communicate Efficiently in Federated Multilingual Machine Translation: Experimental Results

-In addition to evaluating tensor savings, Table~\ref{tb:time} provides the specific training time for each method.
-During local iterations, all methods require a similar amount of time to process the entire local training dataset and update all parameters in the model.
-Although PMFL does not spend time on the parameter selection process, it consumes the most time in client communication and aggregation due to the necessity of transmitting and aggregating every tensor in the model.
-Both DP and \system require computation time for calculating deviations between a client's current tensors and its tensors from the previous round.
-However, DP carries out its operation by selecting either the top or bottom 50\% of tensors, which occurs after all deviations have been calculated and sorted.
-In contrast, \system immediately decides whether to send a tensor based on the learned threshold after calculating a single deviation and without any sorting calculation.
-As a result, \system requires less time for parameter selection compared to DP.
-Finally, the time required for sending and aggregation depends on the tensor savings of each scheme.
+In addition to evaluating tensor savings, Table~\ref{tb:time} reports training times for each method.
+All methods require similar time for local iterations, processing the full dataset and updating all parameters.
+While PMFL skips parameter selection, it spends the most time on communication and aggregation as it transmits and aggregates all tensors.
+Both DP and {\texttt{MetaSend}} compute deviations between a client's current and previous round tensors.
+While DP sorts all deviations and selects the top or bottom 50\% of tensors, {\texttt{MetaSend}} uses a learned threshold to decide transmissions without sorting, resulting in faster parameter selection.
+Additionally, {\texttt{MetaSend}}$_g$, which transmits the fewest parameters, requires the least time for sending and aggregation.

-Both {\system}$_l$ and {\system}$_g$ involve additional computation for the MAML module, and they spend a similar amount of time on this module as it is independent of the operator.
-The breakdown of the time spent on the MAML module for \system methods is provided in Table~\ref{tb:time_maml}.
-We observe that the most time-consuming configuration is the meta-evaluation, which requires forward-passing a few batches to the global model and obtaining the validation loss.
-Therefore, we conduct an ablation study in Section~\ref{sec:ablation_study} to examine the impact of the number of sampled batches.
-In sum, our proposed \system significantly enhances translation quality while achieving greater resource savings compared to both PMFL and DP methods.
+Both {\texttt{MetaSend}}$_l$ and {\texttt{MetaSend}}$_g$ involve additional computation for the MAML module, and they spend a similar amount of time on this module as it is independent of the operator.
+Table~\ref{tb:time_maml} provides a breakdown of time spent on the MAML module for {\texttt{MetaSend}}.
+We observe that meta-evaluation is the most time-consuming, involving forward passes to the global model and computing the validation loss.
+Therefore, we conduct an ablation study in Section~\ref{sec:ablation_batch} to examine the impact of the number of sampled batches.
+In sum, our proposed {\texttt{MetaSend}} significantly enhances translation quality while achieving greater resource savings compared to both PMFL and DP methods.